jasl/vibe_photos_v4/blueprints/phase_final/docs/04_implementation_guide.md

      - Computes fingerprints (hashes, perceptual hashes) and near‑duplicate groups.
      - Runs the initial perception models (SigLIP/BLIP and, where feasible, detection).
    - Store all results in caches and a SQLite database for reuse.
-2. **M2 — Search & Tools (SQLite + Local Services)**
+2. **M2 — Perception Quality & Labeling**
-   - Build CLI and minimal UI on top of the SQLite database from M1.
+   - Improve recognition quality and label hygiene on top of M1:
-   - Provide search, filtering, and basic annotation operations without containers.
+     - Iterate on SigLIP label sets and grouping to reduce manual maintenance and improve coverage.
+     - Refine detection + SigLIP/BLIP thresholds, blacklists, and remapping to reduce noisy object/product labels.
+     - Establish small but realistic evaluation sets and metrics for coarse categories and object‑level recognition.
-3. **M3 — Database & Deployment Upgrade (PostgreSQL + pgvector + docker-compose)**
+3. **M3 — Search & Tools (PostgreSQL + pgvector + docker-compose)**
-   - Move from SQLite to PostgreSQL/pgvector.
+   - Move from SQLite to PostgreSQL/pgvector and build search/tools on top of the improved perception stack.
-   - Containerize the stack with `docker-compose`.
+   - Containerize the stack with `docker-compose` (API, workers, DB, Redis, UI).
    - Introduce Redis and background worker stack.
 4. **M4 — Learning & Personalization**
    - Implement few‑shot learning, corrections loop, and batch annotation workflows.